RajaRamamoorthyTheHindu/SonicSurge/README.md

     -   `SPOTIFY_CLIENT_ID`: Your Spotify application Client ID.
     -   `SPOTIFY_CLIENT_SECRET`: Your Spotify application Client Secret.
     -   You can get these from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
+    -   `GOOGLE_API_KEY` (Optional): If you are not using Google Cloud Application Default Credentials (ADC), you can provide a Google API key for Gemini access.

 -   **Google Cloud / Genkit Authentication (for Gemini)**:
     For local development, Genkit typically uses Application Default Credentials (ADC).